-Traits such as empathy, love, and forgiveness in the purest form may be very conducive to conscious awakening universal conscious energy.
+Traits such as empathy, love, and forgiveness in the purest form may be very conducive to awakening universal conscious energy.
 The, for lack of a better word, problem that we experience derives from corrupted frequencies of these behavioral characteristics.
 The mind is very dominating, and reactions based solely on conditioning and unconsciousness usually are not pure.

 The mind insists that there is separation.
 This behavior results because of the localized brain/body field of consciousness (object consciousness).
 Nonetheless, this energy field contributes and can influence the totality which we call universal consciousness.
 The two frequencies are actually one, but our self-consciousness gives us the ability to experience both the localized field of consciousness and universal consciousness.
 The mind tells us that these are two dimensions when in actuality they are only one.